wso2/docs-choreo-dev/en/docs/tutorials/configure-automatic-deployment.md

 ## Step 1: Connect your own GitHub repository for a REST API

-Let's first create a REST API connecting a GitHub repository you own to save the implementation.
+First, let's create a REST API and store the source code in your GitHub repository.

 For instructions, see [Connect Your Own GitHub Repository to Choreo](connect-your-own-github-repository-to-choreo.md)